saguanette/saguanette/README.md

 # Hello there👋
-🌸 I'm Gulzhamal, an MSc student specializing in Artificial Intelligence at Eötvös Loránd University
+🌸 I'm Guljamal, an MSc student specializing in Artificial Intelligence at Eötvös Loránd University
 🙃 From QA to AI — now I'm training neural networks and debugging life one line at a time!
-💡 I'm passionate about AI, machine learning, deep learning — basically anything that makes machines slightly smarter than me on a Monday morning
+💡 I'm passionate about AI, machine learning, deep learning — basically anything that pushes the boundaries of what machines can do
-📚 Currently exploring topics like recommendation systems, reinforcement learning, evolutionary algorithms, NLP, and more
+📚 Currently exploring topics like reinforcement learning and NLP, also deepening my understanding of ML